TrueAquarius/SimuBank/.roo/rules-code/rule-code.md

-# Coding Rules for mylittleapp
+# Coding Rules for SimuBank App

-This document outlines the coding standards and best practices for the `mylittleapp` project.
+This document outlines the coding standards and best practices for the `SimuBank App` project.
 Adhering to these rules ensures code quality, consistency, and maintainability.

 ---